finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 identified under each of the respective regulatory bodies.
-Therefore if these are selected as taxonomy sources through TaxonomySourceEnum it is required to specify details from the related unlimited enumeration lists that exist under data type `CollateralTaxonomyValue`, these are shown
+Therefore if these are selected as taxonomy sources through TaxonomySourceEnum it is required to specify details from the related unlimited enumeration lists that exist under data type CollateralTaxonomyValue, these are shown
 below:

 -   `eu_EMIR_EligibleCollateral`